 Creativity makes me feel good.
 When I make something, I feel like I’m bringing something new into existence.
 I feel I’m connecting authentically to the core of who I am, and who my Maker is.
 But that’s not how most of us think about ourselves, and it’s not where I began.
-So, let me go out on a limb and describe to you why you need a heart reset in your creative life.
+So, let me go out on a limb and describe to you why you need to take a few minutes to think of where you are in your creative life.

 Why do you create things?

 We all start as complete beginners and you probably enjoy how you feel when you create things.
 Even when there are snags, you feel good about what you created.

 And creating things is your favorite way to spend an afternoon, so you start to look for more reasons to create.

 -You might make someone a personalized gift (because you’d get them a gift anyway).

 -You might tell yourself you can make something cheaper than you can buy it (go you!).

 -Maybe you got gift cards for Hobby Lobby for your birthday (how’d they know?).

 It’s kind of addictive.
 The more you make things, the better you feel about it, and the more you want to make more things!
 Legit- it can be a rush of endorphins when you hold that finished project in your hands and try to wrap your brain around the idea that YOU made it.